 That’s what performance coach and self-help author Brian Tracy thought when he decided the idea was worthy of a whole book about the idea, and we have to admit he was on to something.
 If there’s something on your to-do list that HAS to get done, put it at the top of the list.

 However, Tracy’s most powerful insight was this: if something has to get done, and it’s unpleasant – better yet, if you’re dreading it – make that task #1.

 As Mark Twain (supposedly…) said, if there are two frogs to eat, eat the biggest one first.

-The big idea that you should take away from all of this talk about eating frogs is that, if there’s something that needs to be done that you really, really, don’t want to do, that’s the thing you should do first; 8am, Monday morning.
+The big idea that you should take away from all of this talk about eating frogs is that, if there’s something that needs to be done, a pain in your back, that you really, really, don’t want to do, that’s the thing you should do first; 8am, Monday morning.

 That doesn’t sound like it’s about frogs…

 It’s not!
 It’s about confronting the most unpleasant tasks on your to-do list first and foremost, and how getting them out of the way ASAP can change your work life.